 Flushing Meadows was once a swamp and an ash dump, but now it's the largest park in Queens and a great place to stretch your legs or ride a bike.
 There are also museums, sports, history, a zoo, and more to check out.
-The biggest draws are the Mets at Shea Stadium and tennis at the US Open, but the park can satisfy your need for an outing almost any day of the year.
+The biggest draws are the Mets at Citi Field and tennis at the US Open, but the park can satisfy your need for an outing almost any day of the year.

 - Directions to Flushing Meadows Park